dsuryd/dotNetify-Elements/DevApp/server/Docs/Overview.md

 [inset]
 <br/>

-While you type, the _TextField_ element updates the state that's stored locally inside _VMContext_, which also shared by the _Element_ element.
+While you type, the _TextField_ element updates the state that's stored locally inside _VMContext_, which is also shared by the _Element_ element.
 When it loses focus (or when the Enter key is pressed), the _TextField_ will dispatch the updated state to the back-end view model.

 Notice that the view model uses a reactive property instead of the usual C# property.
 Reactive properties are declared at runtime inside the constructor, and as you will see in later examples, they can make your logic much more expressive and fluent.

 ##### Attributes and Validations

-What's interesting about the Elements is that not only it works with property values, but that you can actually initialize their attributes on the view model.
+What's interesting about the Elements is that not only it works with property values, but that you can actually initialize their attributes from the view model.
 The reactive property type provides __WithAttribute__ method to include the attributes along with the initial state:

 ```jsx
 const MyApp = _ => (